Scalable Bayesian optimization with high-dimensional outputs using randomized prior networks: Methodology

 where typically both the objective and constraints mappings, $g(\cdot)$ and $h_1(\cdot), \dots, h_K(\cdot)$ are black-box functions whose analytical form is unknown and only sample realizations can be collected.

 Since we want to extend the proposed RPN-BO to the most general problem setup, we consider multi-fidelity (MF) objective and constraints.
-A low-fidelity (LF) RPN ensemble $\hat{g}_L$ is first built by training it to fit the LF vectorial output $y_L$ for the objective mapping. $K$ LF RPN ensembles $\hat{h}_{L,k}$, $k=1,\ldots,K$ are also built to fit the LF vectorial outputs $y_{L,k}$ for the constraint functions.
+A low-fidelity (LF) RPN ensemble $\hat{g}_L$ is first built by training it to fit the low-fidelity vectorial output $\bm{y_L}$ for the objective mapping. $K$ low-fidelity RPN ensembles $\hat{h}_{L,k}$, $k=1,\ldots,K$ are also built to fit the low-fidelity vectorial outputs $y_{L,k}$ for the constraint functions.

 Each of $\hat{g}_L$ and $\hat{h}_{L,k}$, $k=1,\ldots,K$, refers to a complete surrogate model defined in Eq (\ref{equ:RPN}) as a weighted sum of a trainable and a non-trainable surrogate model.
+Their training and prediction processes are also the same as described in sections \ref{sec:train} and \ref{sec:pred} respectively.
 Note that in some applications, the vectorial outputs for the objective and constraint mappings can be the same and only the scalar-output objective and constraint functions, $f(\cdot)$ and $c_{k}(\cdot)$, $k=1,\ldots,K$, differ.
 In such a case, only a single ensemble RPN is needed to be built for each fidelity level.
 The same output of the ensemble RPN is then taken as an input for the objective and constraint functions to evaluate the latter.

-In order to consistently propagate uncertainty from LF to high-fidelity (HF) ensemble, each trained model $\hat{g}_L$ in the LF ensemble produces a prediction that is then used as input to train each member $\hat{g}_H$ of the HF ensemble, such that the output of the HF surrogate model for an input $\bm{x_H}$ is given by:
+In order to consistently propagate uncertainty from low- to high-fidelity (HF) ensemble, each trained model $\hat{g}_L$ in the LF ensemble produces a prediction that is then used as input to train each member $\hat{g}_H$ of the HF ensemble, such that the output of the HF surrogate model for an input $\bm{x_H}$ is given by:

 as summarized in figure \ref{fig:MF_RPN}.
+In addition to the consistent propagation of uncertainty from low- to high-fidelity model, the proposed architecture allows the vectorial outputs $\bm{y_L}$ and $\bm{y_H}$ of different fidelity levels to be of different dimensions.
+Such property is crucial for applications where different fidelity outputs are evaluated from models or experiments with different spatial and/or temporal discretizations.
+The constrained multi-fidelity optimization task involving shape optimization of rotor blades in turbo-machinery considered in this work and detailed in section \ref{ssec:shape_opt} is an example of these applications.

-The same training and prediction procedures are conducted for the MF RPN ensemble models $\hat{h}_{L,k}$ and $\hat{h}_{H,k}$, $k=1,\ldots,K$ if constraints and objective functions depend on different vectorial outputs.
-This formalism allows constructing probabilistic MF surrogates for each quantity of interest (e.g. objective, constraints), to be subsequently used in a BO setting.
+If constraints and objective functions depend on different vectorial outputs, the same training and prediction procedures are conducted for the multi-fidelity RPN ensemble models $\hat{h}_{H,k}$, $k=1,\ldots,K$ approximating the constraints' vectorial output.
+This formalism allows constructing probabilistic MF surrogates for each quantity of interest (e.g. objective, constraints), to be subsequently used in a Bayesian Optimization setting as detailed in the next section.